SaxionMechatronics/smartnav-dataset/docs/sensors.md

   margin:1em 0;
   border-radius:4px;
   ">
-  <strong>Advanced note:</strong> In the virtual triangle formed by monocular camera's motion, all three sides are unknown.
+  <strong>Note:</strong> In the virtual triangle formed by monocular camera's motion, all three sides are unknown.
 Yet using a classic computer vision method, namely the <i>Five Points</i> algorithm, you can first have a scaled estimation of motion between two frames (the baseline side of triangle solved), then you can triangulate to find the other two.
 </div>

 <div style="display:flex; flex-wrap:wrap; gap:8px; justify-content:center; align-items:flex-start">